astroray/UElixir/README.md

 ## Client side

-Detailed explantion about this project on client side.
+Detailed explanation about this project on client side.

 ### Dependencies